GMRES-Accelerated ADMM for Quadratic Objectives: Comparison with classical preconditioners

 as preconditioner.
 Small choices of the parameter $\alpha$ work best, though the method is not sensitive to its exact value~\cite{benzi2003optimization,benzi2004preconditioner,simoncini2004spectral}.
 Note that $M_{4}$ requires matrix-vector products with $(\alpha^{2}I+B^{T}B)^{-1}$ to be efficient.
 When $\alpha$ is sufficiently small, this matrix may be approximated, e.g. using a few iteration of conjugate gradients preconditioned by $B^{T}B$.
 To keep our implementation simple, we set $\alpha=1/L$ (as recommended by Simoncini and Benzi~\cite{simoncini2004spectral}) and explicitly precompute a Cholesky factorization for $\alpha^{2}I+B^{T}B$.

-Our list excludes the Uzawa method (and its inexact variants), incomplete factorizations, and multilevel / hierarchical preconditioners, because they cannot be efficiently realized using only the assumed structure in Assumption~\ref{ass:precomp}.
+Our list excludes the Uzawa method (and its inexact variants), incomplete factorizations, and multilevel / hierarchical preconditioners, because they cannot be efficiently realized using the 8 matrix-vector oracles alone.
 We have excluded the Arrow\textendash Hurwicz as it is simply a lower-cost, less accurate version of ``Constr I''.
 We have also excluded the block-triangular version of ``Blk-Diag'', because it can be shown to be almost identical to ``Constr II'' after a single iteration, but requires the more computationally expensive GMRES algorithm.